lomirus/Get-Github-Mutual-Followers/README.md

 Visit the [official documentation](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting) for more information.

+### How to create a github personal access token?

+Sign in Github account and visit [here](https://github.com/settings/tokens).

+P.S.
+You needn't to select any scope.

 ### How many requests will it take when I search one user?

 That depends on the number of following and followers of the user you specified.
 And they have such relationship: